California faces budget deficit of $22.5B, governor says

 Plus, the state has $37.2 billion stored across its various savings accounts, which by itself would be more than enough to cover a $25 billion deficit.
 Constitutional limits prevent lawmakers from emptying reserves to cover a deficit.
 And unlike the federal government, California’s budget must be balanced.
 Newsom and lawmakers will have to tighten state spending to cover all of the shortfall — something that Senate Budget Committee chair Nancy Skinner said is doable.

-“We funded things at such record levels, and a lot of the programs that we funded haven’t even gotten going yet, so we still have room to make some adjustments if needed,” she said, adding: “I’m very optimistic because we’re in good shape.”
+“We funded things at such record levels, and a lot of the programs that we funded haven’t even gotten going yet, so we still have room to make some adjustments if needed,” she said.
+“I’m very optimistic because we’re in good shape.”

-Assemblymember Phil Ting, a Democrat from San Francisco and chair of the Assembly Budget Committee, said he thinks the deficit can be easily managed by state officials, saying he thinks the state is in for a “softer landing” than it had at the start of the last recession in the late 2000s.
+Assemblymember Phil Ting, a Democrat from San Francisco and chair of the Assembly Budget Committee, said he thinks the deficit can be easily managed by state officials.
+He thinks the state is in for a “softer landing” than it had at the start of the last recession in the late 2000s.

 “What we expect (on Tuesday) is a vision of how we protect all the amazing things we funded,” Ting said.
 “Things are definitely slowing down.”